Homemade hair masks you can make using ingredients in just your kitchen cupboard

 The Banana Hair Mask

 Bananas are rich in potassium and amino acids and high in calories, so they’re ideal for invigorating thin hair.
 This mask will bolster hair follicles from the roots to stimulate growth and increase hair strength.

 So there you have it!
 Four homemade hair masks that you can whip up in your kitchen.
-Now enjoy your new silky, shiny hair full of body all summer long.
+Now enjoy your new silky, shiny hair full of body all year long.